raiden-network/spec/smart_contracts.rst

 - ``nonce``: Strictly monotonic value used to order transfers.
 - ``balance_hash``: Hash of the balance data ``keccak256(transferred_amount, locked_amount, locksroot, additional_hash)``
 - ``transferred_amount``: The monotonically increasing counter of the partner's amount of tokens sent.
-- ``locked_amount``: Total amount of tokens locked in pending transfers, regardless if the secret was revealed or not.
+- ``locked_amount``: The sum of the all the tokens that correspond to the locks (pending transfers) contained in the merkle tree.
 - ``locksroot``: Root of the merkle tree of all pending lock lockhashes for the partner.
 - ``additional_hash``: Computed from the message.
 Used for message authentication.
 - ``signature``: Elliptic Curve 256k1 signature of the channel partner on the balance proof data.